 Happiness Is Writing My Own Content

-I have an opportunity now to really break away from the routine.
-I’m doing work that I enjoy, and it’s work that I gladly get to do.
-I keep seeing the possibilities, and I know what’s required to make them real.
+I have an opportunity now to break away from the routine.
+I’m doing work that I enjoy.
+I keep seeing the possibilities and know what’s required to make them real.

-Yes, I can feel like I write more than I talk.
-But at least I have an outlet.
-And it’s healthy.
-And it’s fun.
+I can feel like I write more than I talk.
+But at least I have a fun and healthy outlet.
 It inspires and motivates others.
 It cheers them up and helps them keep on with life.

 Happiness is having a positive impact.
 Happiness is creativity and self-expression.
 Happiness is being part of the human community.